 - 1. A community room or building. - 2.
-An exterior gathering area such as a gazebo or exterior covered porch located in a central area. - 3.
-An on-site laundry facility (1 washer and 1 dryer per every 25 units) and/or washers and dryers installed and maintained in every unit.
+An accessible exterior gathering area such as a gazebo or exterior covered porch located in a central area. - 3.
+Washer and dryer hookups must be provided in each unit for new construction - 4.
+Every development must provide an on-site laundry facility (1 washer and 1 dryer per every 25 units) and/or washers and dryers installed and maintained in every unit.
+An onsite laundry facility is not required if washers and dryers are installed in units and maintained at no additional cost to tenants.